Cdrvo/Cold-Beans/README.md

 Coming straight from a parallel dimension!
 This mod utilizes the concept Hot Potato and twists it to
-propose a brand new expirience!
+propose a brand new experience!

 # Weeks